Vincent Aboubakar: Return to Beşiktaş

 After terminating his contract with Porto, Aboubakar returned to Istanbul to meet with Beşiktaş on 25 September 2020.
 The following day, he signed a contract until 31 May 2021.
 In his one season back in Istanbul, he was the fifth-highest goalscorer with 15 goals as his team won the league.
 This included two on 29 November in a 4–3 win at city rivals Fenerbahçe.

 Al Nassr

-On 8 June 2021, Aboubakar signed with Saudi Professional League club Al Nassr on a three-year deal.
+On 8 June 2021, Aboubakar signed with Saudi Pro League club Al Nassr on a three-year deal.
 His salary was set at €6 million per year.

 Aboubakar reached a mutual agreement to terminate his contract at the Riyadh-based club in January 2023, being compensated for what remained of it.
 His exit was required in order to free a foreigner quota place for Cristiano Ronaldo.

 Third stint at Beşiktaş

 On 21 January 2023, Aboubakar re-signed with Turkish club Beşiktaş as a replacement for departing striker Wout Weghorst.
-The 21/2-year deal involved a €1.1 million signing bonus and €1.5 million for the 2022–2023 season, and €3.1 million per season for the remaining seasons, in addition to a maximum of €12,000 euros per match depending on the duration and type of competition."
+The 21/2-year deal involved a €1.1 million signing bonus and €1.5 million for the 2022–23 season, and €3.1 million per season for the remaining seasons, in addition to a maximum of €12,000 per match depending on the duration and type of competition."
+Aboubakar scored 13 goals from 16 matches in second half of the season, placing him ninth in the Süper Lig top scorers list for 2022–23.

+On 11 December 2023, it was officially announced that Aboubakar has been excluded from the squad along with Valentin Rosier, Eric Bailly, Rachid Ghezzal and Jean Onana due to poor performance and incompatibility within the team.

+On 14 February 2024, Aboubakar had been pardoned by the club, and started training with the team.
+He has been included in the squad for the upcoming game against Konyaspor.

+Hatayspor

+Aboubakar signed with Turkish club Hatayspor after terminating his contract with Beşiktaş for an undisclosed reason.

+On 9 May 2025, Aboubakar has terminated his contract with Turkish side Hatayspor by mutual agreement.

+Neftçi PFK

+On 21 October 2025, Aboubakar signed for Azerbaijani Premier League club Neftçi on a one-year deal, with an option for a further year.